Course Schedules & Registration

 If you look at your total hours in Degree Works, you must subtract the hours you are currently taking.
 Degree Works includes “in progress” hours in its total.

-Seniors start first, then juniors, etc. If you try to register before your starting time, BannerWeb will give you an error message.
-The starting times are announced each semester via e-mail or other means.
+If you try to register before your starting time, BannerWeb will give you an error message.
+The starting times are announced via e-mail.

 Time tickets will be assigned just before registration is scheduled to begin.
 Students will be notified when the time tickets are assigned.
 To view your time ticket on BannerWeb, select Registration — Add/Drop Classes.
 Select the term in which you will be registering.